 Jon Goldin-Dubois – WRA President: Yeah.
 We’re in our 34th year.
 You know, there’s too many big victories to really cover them all.
 You know, we’ve protected stretches of five major rivers across the West.
 WRA and its history was instrumental in crafting many of the renewable energy standards that were passed in states throughout the West.

 And the list really does go on and on and on.
 So I thought, Jessi , maybe I would just draw attention to victories that are more recent, you know, in the last couple few years that kind of bring people up to date on some of the work we’ve been doing.
-And the first is the commitment that we won from Excel Energy in Colorado to reduce its climate warming emissions, 80% by 2030 and a hundred percent by 2050 or earlier.
+And the first is the commitment that we won from Xcel Energy in Colorado to reduce its climate warming emissions, 80% by 2030 and a hundred percent by 2050 or earlier.

 You know, WRA worked really long and sometimes with the utility and partnership, sometimes fighting the utility to get to this commitment.
-When it was announced, Excel was the first major utility in the country that had made this commitment, and shortly after they made the announcement in the commitment many other utilities in our region made similar announcements and utilities around the country began to make similar announcements too.
+When it was announced, Xcel was the first major utility in the country that had made this commitment, and shortly after they made the announcement in the commitment many other utilities in our region made similar announcements and utilities around the country began to make similar announcements too.
 That was a huge victory.

 Jessi Janusee – Multimedia Storyteller: I have so many follow up questions, but we’re going to keep it short and sweet.
 I’m like, how do we keep them accountable?
 How do we make sure that their commitments are, you know, that they live up to their commitments, but that’s for another podcast.

 Jon Goldin-Dubois – WRA President: Well, and that’s, that’s exactly the work, Jessi.
 You know, you can’t win a big victory and then just let it go because it’s never really won until it’s over.
-And I think in our role advocating on climate change, we develop policy, we work to enact the policy, but then we have to follow through and make sure that it is effectively implemented so that we get the reductions that we need, and I think, you know, we continue to do that with Excel energy and other utilities around the region.
+And I think in our role advocating on climate change, we develop policy, we work to enact the policy, but then we have to follow through and make sure that it is effectively implemented so that we get the reductions that we need, and I think, you know, we continue to do that with Xcel energy and other utilities around the region.
 So a victory is you know, you like to claim victory, you like to be able to move on, and you can, but you got to hold onto it and make sure it gets effectively implemented.

 Jessi Janusee – Multimedia Storyteller: Yes.
 The work is not done just because you have the win.